weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "Oh, you shut up!"
 Peter barked at him.

-His real depression, however, dated back to the time im<span id="calibre_link-318" page-number="249" page-name="Page:There Is Confusion.djvu/255" page-index="255"
+His real depression, however, dated back to the time immediately after his company had left Brest.
-page-quality="3"
-title="Page:There_Is_Confusion.djvu/255"></span>mediately after his
-company had left Brest.
 The awful condition of things in the seaport town was general rather than specific, and for the first time since Peter had entered the war he was feeling comparatively calm.
 His long